adamedx/autographps-sdk/ROADMAP.md

 * Test Release
 * Remove enums
 * Fix missing keyid output column in new-graphapplicationcertificate -- maybe not worth it as it's a basic limitation of the API with unfortunate workarounds (i.e. another REST request to do a GET because the response is empty).
+* Should Get-GraphApplication throw when the app is not found?

 ### Abandoned